Improving Health Outcomes for Children (IHOC)

 This document was developed under grant CFDA 93.767 from the U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services.

-Williamson, Martha Elbaum; Fox, Kimberley; Leighton, Allan; and Bratesman, Stuart, "Maine Pediatric and Family Practice Survey Chartbook" (2011).
+Williamson, Martha Elbaum; Fox, Kimberley; Leighton, Al BS; and Bratesman, Stuart, "Maine Pediatric and Family Practice Survey Chartbook" (2011).
 Population Health and Health Policy.
 31.